-- Often, a one or two year lease is required when renting an apartment, but depending on the housing arrangement you select, you may be able to negotiate a shorter lease or a month-by-month lease.
-This is important in case you need to leave the US early—there may be a fee for leaving before your lease ends, so be sure to discuss this before signing a lease or housing agreement.
+- Often, a one-year lease is required when renting an apartment, but depending on the housing arrangement you select, you may be able to negotiate a shorter lease or a month-to-month lease.
+This is important in case you need to leave the U.S. early—there may be a fee for leaving before your lease ends, so be sure to discuss this before signing a lease or housing agreement.

-- If you need to furnish your apartment, you can find inexpensive furniture and kitchen supplies at places like Wal-Mart, Target, IKEA, K-Mart, etc.
+- If you need to furnish your apartment, you can find inexpensive furniture and kitchen supplies at places like Target, IKEA, K-Mart, Walmart, Bed Bath & Beyond, etc.

 For more information, please visit our Frequently Asked Questions.